 The Association has also entered teams in the Interdistrict, which is played against the Sydney teams on a home and away basis, and the Hunter Interdistrict played on a home and away basis with Hunter Teams.

 Since then we have won many divisions and championships.
 Charlestown Netball Association has come a long way since its small beginning.
-Of course without a hard working committee, it would not be the success it is today.
+Of course without a hard working committee and our volunteers, it would not be the success it is today.

 Photo : Charlestown Netball Association marching in the 1976 Charlestown Centenary procession.